-Six (6) years of progressively responsible experience as an attorney practicing child and family support law within the State of California.
+Graduation with a Juris Doctorate degree from an accredited school of law, and six (6) years of progressively responsible experience as an attorney practicing child and family support law within the State of California.

 At least two (2) years of supervisory and/or management level experience is highly desired.